ISAITB/docs-itb-ta/source/exportimport/index.rst

 .. figure:: ../screenshots/admin_import_community_ta.png
   :align: center

-Depending on the type of data you chose to import, you see the available **domains** or **communities** presented as the **target** for the import (unless importing only system settings).
+In case you are importing **domain** or **community** configuration you see the available domains or communities presented as the **target** for the import.
-Following this you are prompted to provide the **data archive** to use as well as the **password** that was set during the export to encrypt it.
-Finally you are presented with a set of **default import actions** that will determine how data is to be processed.
+You also have the option of not selecting a target but rather importing the data as a **new** domain or community.
+If this option is selected you can also choose to **replace the name** of the imported domain or community (providing its short and full variants).
+Doing so could be interesting if you are experimenting with multiple data copies and want to be able to easily tell one from another.

+In all import cases you are also prompted to provide the **data archive** to use as well as the **password** that was set during the export to encrypt it.
+Finally, in all cases except **deletions**, you are presented with a set of **default import actions** that will determine how data is to be processed.
 These options are specifically:

 * **Create new data found in the archive:** This will flag for creation all data that exists only in the archive and not the target test bed instance.